 The pandemic revealed major gaps in basic educational needs such as WiFi and device accessibility for our adult learners who are often already dealing with major barriers to achieving their education and employment goals.
-COABE is committed to working with legislators, foundations, and the business community to illuminate the needs of the local programs and adult learners, but we need your help to do so.
-Please complete this questionnaire to help us continue to make the case for funding.
+COABE is committed to working with legislators, foundations, and the business community to illuminate the needs of the local programs and adult learners, and our Digital Equity Campaign will help local programs do just that!

 Michael Matos – scaleLit / COABE Chair, Illinois